Cheesecake Factory (CAKE) Q1 2017 Results - Earnings Call Transcript

 March was in line with our expectations, but we did have incrementally worse year-over-year weather that month.
 We didn't see the same kind of weakness in February that the industry reported.
 We do not believe we were really impacted by tax refund delays, for instance.

-Overall, for the quarter, we continue to take share, and we maintained our healthy sales gap to the industry during the quarter, particularly, when you consider the negative impact from the spring break shift.
-And the fact that, that shift helps most other casual diners in the first quarter and has the opposite impact on us and then the second quarter that flips around the other way for others and for us.
+Overall, for the quarter, we continued to take share, and we maintained our healthy sales gap to the industry during the quarter, particularly when you consider the negative impact from the spring break shift.
+And the fact that that shift helps most other casual diners in the first quarter and has the opposite impact on us and then the second quarter that flips around the other way for others and for us.
 So we got the 50 basis points back in the second quarter as we entered April.

-And I guess, with respect to the guidance for the full year, earlier in the year, I think, there was more optimism about the economy that it – that there would at least be a small uptick in the economy.
+And I guess, with respect to the guidance for the full year, earlier in the year, I think there was more optimism about the economy that there would at least be a small uptick in the economy.
 However, at this time, we remain in a low growth environment.
-We just finished the quarter, as you know, where GDP grew by 0.7% on an annualized basis.
-And that just leads us to believe that 2017 from a comp store sales point – standpoint is going to look a lot like 2016.
+We just finished a quarter, as you know, where GDP grew by 0.7% on an annualized basis.
+And that just leads us to believe that 2017 from a comp store sales standpoint is going to look a lot like 2016.

 So last year, we ran about 1.2% in comp store sales and the midpoint of the range that we're giving now is 1%.
 So we're – our business is stable.
 We're just not seeing any macro lift right now, and so we only adjusted it by 0.
 5%.